crmpicco/aws-certifications/deployment-provisioning-automation.md

 You will need Cross-Account Roles to do so

-Resource Access Manager - will allow you to share resources with other accounts, e.g. EC2 instances, S3 buckets etc
+Resource Access Manager - will allow you to share resources with other accounts, e.g. EC2 instances, S3 buckets, EC2 image builder images etc

 ### Best Practices